 How to build a conversational AI chatbot

-From the perspective of business owners and developers, the most important difference between bots and advanced conversational AI is that the latter is much harder and more costly to develop.
+From the perspective of business owners and developers, the most important difference between bots and advanced AI systems is that the latter is much harder and more costly to develop.

 On the other hand, you can find many online services that allow you to quickly create a chatbot without any coding experience.